percona/k8sps-docs/docs/debug-events.md

     ...
     ```

-Save way you can query events for other Kubernetes object (StatefulSet, Custom Resource, etc.):
+Save way you can query events for other Kubernetes object (StatefulSet, Custom Resource, etc.) to investigate any problems to them:

 ```{.bash data-prompt="$"}
 $ kubectl get events --field-selector involvedObject.kind=PerconaServerMySQL,involvedObject.name=cluster1